This easy sweet potato side dish recipe is perfect for your holiday meal but it's so good you'll want to have it all year long!

 Freeze

 The marshmallow topping doesn't freeze well.
-So, if you wanted to freeze the candied yams (for instance, when prepping the dish in advance) do so before topping with marshmallows.
+So, if you want to freeze the candied yams (for instance, when prepping the dish in advance) do so before topping with marshmallows.

-Expert Tip: Fresh sweet potatoes are preferable in this recipe, as opposed to canned yams.
-Pre-softened sweet potatoes from a can have the potential to become too mushy and don't candy as well.
+Fresh sweet potatoes work best in this recipe.
+Canned sweet potatoes have the potential to become too mushy and don't candy as well.
+There's also less flavor.

 - For the best-candied yams, be sure to use dark brown sugar.
 It makes a deeper, more flavorful candied taste than white sugar.